Court action is required to evict any tenant who refuses to vacate.

 Default or hearing.

-The tenant must be served notice of the hearing.
 Formal rules of evidence apply in show cause hearings.
 The court may refuse to consider, for example, a police report (no matter how egregious the actions described in it may be) because the report is hearsay.
 Residential tenants throughout Washington are legally entitled to an attorney at no cost and are almost always represented.

 The sheriff.